Salomon Korn: Life

-He became the architect of the Jewish Community Center in Frankfurt am Main that opened in 1986.
-On that occasion, Salomon Korn stated: "Someone who builds a house, wants to remain — and hopes for security."
+Korn became the architect of the Jewish Community Center in Frankfurt am Main that opened in 1986.
+On that occasion, he stated: "Someone who builds a house, wants to remain — and hopes for security."
 A week after the opening ceremony, he was elected to the board of the Jewish Community of Frankfurt.
 In 1999 he became the chairman.

-Korn serves in several foundations and cultural and scientific institutions such as the Ludwig Börne foundation and the Foundation for the Promotion of the Scientific Relations of the Johann Wolfgang Goethe University in Frankfurt.
-He is member of the Board of Trustees of the Ignatz Bubis Award for mutual understanding, of the foundation Monument to the murdered Jews of Europe, of the Senate of the Deutsche Nationalstiftung and a Board Member of the Aktion Sühnezeichen Friedensdienste.
+Korn serves in several foundations and cultural and scientific institutions, such as the Ludwig Börne Foundation and the Foundation for the Promotion of the Scientific Relations of Johann Wolfgang Goethe University in Frankfurt.
+He is member of the board of trustees of the Ignatz Bubis Award for Mutual Understanding, of the foundation Monument to the Murdered Jews of Europe, and of the Senate of the Deutsche Nationalstiftung; he is also a Board Member of Aktion Sühnezeichen Friedensdienste.
 He serves in honorary functions for the Opera in the Abbey ruins of Bad Hersfeld, the German Film Institut and the Sigmund Freud Institute, both in Frankfurt/Main.
 He is a member of the advisory council of the American Jewish Committee in Berlin, of the Kuratoriums of the Leo Baeck Instituts and of the Federal Foundation Jüdisches Museum Berlin.
 He also serves in several scientific committees.

-In 2003 he was elected Vice President of the Central Council of Jews in Germany.
+In 2003 he was elected vice president of the Central Council of Jews in Germany.
 He has repeatedly declined to be a candidate for the presidency of this institution.

+In May 2006, the State of Hesse awarded him the title of Professor in recognition of his contributions to the field of "remembrance".
+Since October 2006, he has been an honorary senator of Heidelberg University, and from 2008 to 2017 he was a member of the University Council of Heidelberg University.

 He published works on social science and architectural history.
-In the 1990s, Korn participated with critical contributions to the debate about a central Holocaust memorial.
+In the 1990s, Korn made critical contributions to the debate about a central Holocaust memorial.
 In 2014, he took a stand in the controversy about the Stolpersteine by Cologne artist Gunter Demnig, favoring their collocations also in Munich.